OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-10.md

 ## Joshua 10:23

-So they brought the kings out: the kings of Jerusalem, Hebron, Jarmuth, Lachish and Eglon.
+So they brought the five kings out of the cave—the kings of Jerusalem, Hebron, Jarmuth, Lachish, and Eglon.

 ## Joshua 10:24

-When they had brought the kings to Joshua, he summoned all the men of Israel and said to the commanders of the army, “Come here and put your feet on the necks of these kings.”
-So they came forward and placed their feet on their necks.
+When they had brought these kings to Joshua, he called for all the men of Israel and said to the commanders of the army who had gone with him, “Come forward and put your feet on the necks of these kings.”
+So they came forward and put their feet on their necks.

 ## Joshua 10:25

-Joshua said to them, “Do not be afraid or discouraged.
-Be strong and courageous.
-This is what the Lord will do to all the enemies you fight.”
+Joshua said to them, “Do not be afraid or dismayed; be strong and courageous, for the Lord will do this to all the enemies you fight.”

----

 ## Joshua 10:26

-Then Joshua struck and killed the kings and hanged their bodies on five trees.
-They were left hanging there until evening.
+Then Joshua struck them and put them to death, and he hung them on five trees, and they were left hanging on the trees until evening.

 ## Joshua 10:27

-At sunset, Joshua gave the order to take them down from the trees and throw them into the cave where they had hidden.
-Large stones were placed over the mouth of the cave, and they remain to this day.
+At sunset, Joshua commanded, and they took them down from the trees and threw them into the cave where they had hidden, and placed large stones over the mouth of the cave, which remain to this day.

----

 ## Joshua 10:28

-That day Joshua captured Makkedah.
-He put the city and its king to the sword, totally destroying everyone in it.
-He left no survivors and treated the king as he had the king of Jericho.
+That day Joshua captured Makkedah and struck it and its king with the sword.
+He utterly destroyed everyone in it, leaving no survivors, and he did to the king of Makkedah as he had done to the king of Jericho.

----

 ## Joshua 10:29

-Then Joshua and all Israel moved on from Makkedah to Libnah and attacked it.
+Then Joshua and all Israel with him moved on from Makkedah to Libnah and fought against it.

 ## Joshua 10:30

-The Lord gave it also into Israel’s hands, along with its king.
-Joshua put the city and all its people to the sword.
-He left no survivors and treated its king as he had the king of Jericho.
+The Lord also gave that city and its king into Israel’s hand.
+Joshua struck it with the sword, leaving no survivors, and he did to its king as he had done to the king of Jericho.

----

 ## Joshua 10:31

-Then Joshua and all Israel went from Libnah to Lachish; he laid siege to it and attacked it.
+Then Joshua and all Israel with him moved on from Libnah to Lachish, took up positions against it, and attacked it.

 ## Joshua 10:32

-The Lord gave Lachish into Israel’s hands, and they captured it on the second day.
-He put it to the sword and everyone in it, just as he had done to Libnah.
+The Lord handed Lachish over to Israel, and Joshua captured it on the second day.
+He struck it with the sword, just as he had done to Libnah.

----

 ## Joshua 10:33

-Then Horam king of Gezer came up to help Lachish, but Joshua struck him down along with his army, leaving no survivors.
+Meanwhile, Horam, king of Gezer, came up to help Lachish, but Joshua defeated him and his army, leaving no survivors.

----

 ## Joshua 10:34

-Then Joshua and all Israel went on from Lachish to Eglon; they laid siege to it and attacked it.
+Then Joshua and all Israel with him moved on from Lachish to Eglon, took up positions against it, and attacked it.

 ## Joshua 10:35

-That same day they captured it and put it to the sword.
-He totally destroyed everyone in it, just as he had done to Lachish.
+They captured it that same day and struck it with the sword, utterly destroying everyone in it, just as they had done to Lachish.

----

 ## Joshua 10:36

-Then Joshua and all Israel went up from Eglon to Hebron and attacked it.
+Then Joshua and all Israel with him went up from Eglon to Hebron and attacked it.

 ## Joshua 10:37

-They captured the city and put it, its king, its villages, and everyone in it to the sword.
-They left no survivors, just as at Eglon.
-He destroyed it and everyone in it.
+They captured it and struck it with the sword, along with its king, its villages, and everyone in it.
+He left no survivors, just as they had done to Eglon.

----

 ## Joshua 10:38

-Then Joshua and all Israel turned back to Debir and attacked it.
+Then Joshua and all Israel with him turned to Debir and attacked it.

 ## Joshua 10:39

-They took the city, its king, and its villages.
-They put them to the sword and totally destroyed everyone in it.
-He left no survivors.
-He did to Debir and its king what he had done to Hebron and to Libnah and its king.
+They captured it, its king, and its villages, and struck them with the sword.
+He utterly destroyed everyone in it, leaving no survivors, just as he had done to Hebron and Libnah.

----

 ## Joshua 10:40

-So Joshua conquered the whole region—the hill country, the Negev, the western foothills, and the mountain slopes—along with all their kings.
-He left no survivors.
-He completely destroyed all who breathed, as the Lord, the God of Israel, had commanded.
+So Joshua conquered the whole region, including the hill country, the Negev, the western foothills, and the mountain slopes, along with all their kings.
+He left no survivors, utterly destroying all who breathed, as the Lord, the God of Israel, had commanded.

----

 ## Joshua 10:41

-Joshua subdued them from Kadesh Barnea to Gaza, and the whole region of Goshen as far as Gibeon.
+Joshua subdued them from Kadesh Barnea to Gaza and from the whole region of Goshen to Gibeon.

 ## Joshua 10:42

-All these kings and their lands Joshua conquered in one campaign, because the Lord, the God of Israel, fought for Israel.
+All these kings and their lands Joshua captured in one campaign, because the Lord, the God of Israel, fought for Israel.

----

 ## Joshua 10:43

-Then Joshua returned with all Israel to the camp at Gilgal.
+Then Joshua and all Israel with him returned to the camp at Gilgal.